How to Fix Laptop Keys Not Working: Complete Guide [2025]

 You’re done.

-Note: If you want to update drivers automatically, then try best driver updater software.
+Note: If you want to update drivers automatically, then try the best driver updater software.
 These powerful tools help you update & install outdated, missing, corrupt, and incompatible drivers automatically.

 • Go to Start > Device Manager.

-• Select Driver tab.
+• Select the Driver tab.

 • Now click Uninstall Device and press Ok.